-Recognizing the value and importance of its intranet (The Source) and its potential as a business tool, Liberty Mutual began an intranet redevelopment project in January 2009 to better serve its employees and streamline its business processes.
+Recognizing the value and importance of its intranet (The Source) and its potential as a business tool, Liberty Mutual began an intranet redevelopment project to better serve its employees and streamline its business processes.
 Liberty Mutual identified several opportunities to improve its intranet including:

 - Developing a more intuitive information architecture, which would allow users to find relevant information and tools faster

 - Providing users with more standardized, current and web-written content

 - Providing a consistent branding and layout for pages throughout the site

 - Marketing and educating users on the tools and resources the intranet offers and how to best utilize it.

 When developing a methodology to this project, Prescient drew from its experience working on comparable projects for other insurance and financial service organizations like ACE Group, Intact Financial, HSBC, PNC Financial Services and USAA.
 Prescient met the challenges of improving Liberty Mutual’s intranet through a two phase approach, first consisting of an Assessment Phase, which identified Liberty Mutual’s business requirements and allowed Prescient to build a unique data set.